pucheng-tan/WordFlow-wiki/Final-Product-Report/Known-Issues.md

 ## Creating Schools

-Creating a School could also use error messages.
+Creating a School could also use better error messages.
 For example, if a user enters a bad email address, it will not tell the user that, it will just fail to create the school and incorrectly tell the user that the school has been created.

 ## Signing Up